GRAINS-Soy sinks to one-month low on lagging exports, big supply

 By Karl Plume

-Corn edged lower in a technical-selling and profit-taking setback after hitting a one-week high, while wheat firmed on signs of improving U.S. export demand.
+Corn edged lower in a technical-selling and profit-taking setback after hitting a one-week high, while wheat was mixed.

-A firmer U.S. dollar, which makes U.S. exports more expensive for buyers holding other currencies, created some headwinds for grains.
+A firmer U.S. dollar, which makes U.S. exports more expensive for buyers holding other currencies, created additional headwinds for grains.

 “There is a large soybean crop out there,” said Don Roose, president of Iowa-based U.S. Commodities.
 “Even if soybean yields are smaller, we have more than enough of a cushion there.
 We still have a monster supply.”